arhankundu99/profanity-filter/README.md

 # returns true
 ```

-## How this profanity filter for text works
+## How this profanity filter for text words

 ```python
 MAP = {